letsencrypt/acme-spec/draft-barnes-acme.md

 : A collection of sets of challenges, each of which would be sufficient to prove possession of the identifier.
 Clients complete a set of challenges that that covers at least one set in this array.
 Challenges are identified by their indices in the challenges array.
 If no "combinations" element is included in an authorization object, the client completes all challenges.

 The only type of identifier defined by this specification is a fully-qualified domain name (type: "dns").
 The value of the identifier MUST be the ASCII representation of the domain name.
+Wildcard domain names (with "*" as the first label) MUST NOT be included in authorization requests.
+See {{certificate-issuance}} below for more information about wildcard domains.

 ~~~~~~~~~~